-One of New Zealand's most versatile young sopranos and a 2017 Freemasons New Zealand Opera Artist, Imogen Thirlwall "commands attention on stage as a fine actress...her voice has such lift and energy, galvanizing any role she takes on" (Radio New Zealand, 2015).
+One of New Zealand's most versatile young sopranos and a 2017 Freemasons New Zealand Opera Artist, Imogen Thirlwall "commands attention on stage as a fine actress...her voice has such lift and energy, galvanizing any role she takes on" (Radio New Zealand).

-Imogen was a 2018 Berlin Art Song Festival Masterclass Artist with the opportunity to work intensively with Caroline Dowdle (Royal Opera House).
-Imogen was honoured to perform for the 2018 ANZAC Day (Australia New Zealand Army Corps, 1914-18) Commemorative Service at the Commonwealth War Graves in Grunewald, Berlin.
+Imogen is a 2018 Berlin Art Song Festival Masterclass Artist and performed for the 2018 ANZAC Day Commemorative Service at the Commonwealth War Graves in Grunewald, Berlin.

 Operatic roles include Musetta: La bohème (Berlin Italian Opera); Frasquita (understudy): Carmen (New Zealand Opera); Papagena (understudy), 2nd Genie (understudy): Die Zauberflöte (New Zealand Opera); Despina: Cosi Fan Tutte (Wanderlust Opera; Days Bay Opera); Lieschen: The Coffee Cantata (Wanaka Arts Festival); Linfea: La Calisto, Annina: Der Rosenkavalier, Auretta: L’oca del Cairo (Days Bay Opera); Mercedes: Carmen (New Zealand Choral Federation); Hermia: A Midsummer Night’s Dream (New Zealand School of Music).